برجاء الإنتظار ...

 After inadvertent intrathecal administration, immediate neurosurgical intervention is required in order to prevent ascending paralysis leading to death.
 In a very small number of patients, life-threatening paralysis and subsequent death was averted but resulted in devastating neurological sequelae, with limited recovery afterwards.

-Based on the published management of these survival cases, if vincristine is mistakenly given by the intrathecal route, the following treatment should be initiated immediately after the injection:
+Based on the published management of these survival cases, if vincristine sulphate is mistakenly given by the intrathecal route, the following treatment should be initiated immediately after the injection:

 2. Insertion of an epidural catheter into the subarachnoid space via the intervertebral space above initial lumbar access and CSF irrigation with lactated Ringer’s solution.
 Fresh frozen plasma should be requested and, when available, 25 ml should be added to every 1 litre of lactated Ringer’s solution.